QZ1-boy/FCVSR/README.md

 # FCVSR

-The repo of "A frequency-aware Method for Compressed Video Super-Resolution".
+The code of paper "A frequency-aware Method for Compressed Video Super-Resolution".